spring-projects/spring-batch/spring-batch-samples/src/main/java/org/springframework/batch/samples/shutdown/README.md

 Process id = 73280
 ```

+### 2. Stop the job

 In a second terminal, Gracefully stop the app by running:

 ```
 $>kill -15 73280
 ```

+You can otherwise run the `org.springframework.batch.samples.shutdown.StopJobExecutionApp` class in your IDE with no arguments.

 You should see the shutdown hook being called: